Megan E. Spidell

 #5: Do Not Discuss Your Court Case with Your Children

-It's usually not a good idea to discuss legal aspects of the case with your children — this includes any talk about custodial schedule, social workers, and DSS.
+It's usually not a good idea to discuss legal aspects of the case with your children — this includes any talk about custodial schedule, social workers, finances, and DSS.
 However, if you need to have these conversations, make sure to involve both parents or a therapist.

 5 Things to Do When Co-parenting During a Divorce